MicrosoftDocs/Advertising-docs/Advertising/adsua/bing-ads/hlp_BA_CONC_ImportWhatInfo.md

 ## Which audience types can I import from Google Ads?
 > [!NOTE]
+> Please note that any audience list that has the following attributes, will not be imported from Google Ads:
 > - Audience lists created at the MCC level.
 List types must belong to the account you’re importing from.
 > - Automatically created lists
 > - Lists set to match every rule group